 High Tech: Almost all new cars in the past few years have come with a backup cam that flips on when you shift into reverse.
 (Federal law will make it mandatory on nearly all vehicles by 2018.)
 Lots of new larger vehicles, like trucks and SUVs, include a bird’s-eye 360-degree view, too, to help you navigate into tight spaces.

 Old School: Basic gears were your only options.

-High Tech: With modes like eco, sport and sport plus on lots of cars that do things like switch your engine into a more fuel-efficient mode or increase the sensitivity of your gas pedal, you can “literally change the way the car drives by just pushing a button or turning a dial,” McNabb says.
+High Tech: Modes like eco, sport and sport plus do things like switch your engine into a more fuel-efficient mode or increase the sensitivity of your gas pedal.

 Old School: To know what that dash light meant or how to check your oil, you used to thumb through the book that came with your vehicle.